 It’s the second plane crash in Alaska to take the lives of South Carolinians in less than a month.
 A Greenville man and Simpsonville woman were killed along with the pilot on June 28 in a tour plane crash close to Cantwell, Alaska.

-The causes of an airplane accident may include pilot error, mechanical failure, airport error, lack of proper maintenance of the aircraft and non-compliance with FAA rules and regulations.
+The causes of an airplane accident may include pilot error, mechanical failure, airport error, lack of proper maintenance of the aircraft, and non-compliance with FAA rules and regulations.

 When avoidable accidents occur as a result of negligence, those responsible should be held accountable for the harm caused.
 While nothing will bring back lost loved ones, holding those responsible for an accident focuses attention on safety issues and can prevent future accidents.

 Every airplane accident requires thorough investigation and research.
-It is important to work with a law firm that has experience in aviation accidents and understands the federal rules governing aircraft operation.
+It is important to work with a law firm that has experience in aviation accidents and understands the federal rules governing aircraft operations.
 Contact our airplane accident lawyers at the Joye Law Firm at 888-594-7742 or use our online form.

 About the Author